 British Open odds

-Live British Open odds for the 2023 tournament will soon be available to wager on at top US sportsbooks.
+Live British Open odds for the 2023 tournament are now available to wager on at top US sportsbooks.

 Here is a look at the opening British Open odds for the 2022 tournament as well as how the prices changed in the days during the tournament.